Let me also build a server on AWS!

 If you only learn how to use a specific tool, everything you've learned becomes worthless the moment that tool changes.

-"Make a login feature."
+"Make a login function."

 AI writes the code.
-It works, but it's not the way I wanted.
+It works.
+But it's not the way I wanted.

 You ask for revisions.
 It's still not right.
 "No, that's not what I meant..."
 You repeat this several times.

-Doesn't this situation look familiar?
+Doesn't this situation sound familiar?

 But the real problem isn't the prompt.